 offspring from the previous year's litter, assist the parents with rearing the pups.
 After weaning, the den is abandoned, and the pups are taught to hunt by the adults and older siblings.
 Pups reach adult weight at about nine months.
-The family (pack) stays together until mid to late winter, after which time the young coyotes begin to disperse.
+The family (pack) stays together until mid to young coyotes begin to disperse.
 Sometimes the young will remain with the adults through the following year.